PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 07:16:11
+Last updated: 2024-04-07 07:16:46
-Random Quote: Just keep your nose out of my business and up the teacher's butt where it usually is. - Devi Vishwakumar
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby